-Live stream of Solar Eclipse or Surya Grahan 2017 will organised by Space India for the people of India on August 21 2017 on a YouTube channel.
+Live stream of Surya Grahan or Solar Eclipse 2017 will be organised by Space India for the people of India on 21st August 2017 on a Youtube channel.
 The Delhi-based Science Popularization Association of Communicators and Educators, will live-stream the upcoming Solar Eclipse 2017 from US.

 The solar eclipse occurs when the moon completely covers the Sun when Sun will cross the US from Oregon to South Carolina over the course of an hour and a half.
 In Solar Eclipse 14 US states will experience darkness like night for near about two minutes in the middle of the day.